Red triangle slug fact sheet | Field of Mars EEC

 Why are red triangle slugs important?

 Red triangle slugs are part of the bushland food web.
-They graze on algae, moss and mould and may become food for animals such as frogs, reptiles, birds and other predators.
+They graze mainly on microscopic algae and may become food for animals such as frogs, reptiles, birds and other predators.

 Their feeding trails are a sign of animal activity in the bush.
 Even when the slug is hidden, its scalloped marks on smooth bark can show that it has been feeding nearby.